Billy Casper: Professional career

 Casper had 51 PGA Tour wins in his career, with his first coming in 1956.
 This total places him seventh on the all-time list.
-His victories helped him finish third in McCormack's World Golf Rankings in 1968, 1969 and 1970, the first three years they were published.
+His victories helped him finish third in McCormack's World Golf Rankings in 1968, 1969, and 1970, the first three years they were published.
 He won three major championships: the 1959 and 1966 U.S. Opens, and the 1970 Masters Tournament.

 He was the PGA Tour Money Winner in 1966 and 1968.
 He was PGA Player of the Year in 1966 and 1970.
 Casper won the Vardon Trophy for lowest scoring average five times: 1960, 1963, 1965, 1966, and 1968.

 Casper was a member of the United States team in the Ryder Cup eight times: 1961, 1963, 1965, 1967, 1969, 1971, 1973, 1975, and a non-playing captain in 1979.
 Casper has scored the most points in the Ryder Cup by an American player.

 Casper won at least one PGA Tour event for 16 straight seasons, from 1956 to 1971, the third-longest streak, trailing only Arnold Palmer and Jack Nicklaus, who each won on Tour in 17 straight years.

 On the senior circuit, Casper earned nine Senior PGA Tour (now the Champions Tour) wins from 1982 to 1989, including two senior majors.

 Legacy

 Much has been written in the annals of golf that Casper was the most underrated star in golf history, and the best modern golfer who never received the accolades he deserved.
-He was not considered one of the "Big Three" — Jack Nicklaus, Arnold Palmer and Gary Player — who are widely credited with popularizing and bringing enormous commercial success to the sport around the world; however, between 1964 and 1970, Casper won 27 tournaments on the PGA Tour, two more than Nicklaus and six more than Palmer and Player combined, during that time period.
+He was not considered one of the "Big Three" — Jack Nicklaus, Arnold Palmer and Gary Player — who is widely credited with popularizing and bringing enormous commercial success to the sport around the world; however, between 1964 and 1970, Casper won 27 tournaments on the PGA Tour, two more than Nicklaus and six more than Palmer and Player combined, during that period.
 He is considered by many to have been the best putter of his era.

-Casper's 20-year period of winning on the PGA Tour—between 1956 and 1975—was an era of extraordinary growth in tournament purses, television coverage and depth of competition.
-Casper faced legends such as Palmer, Nicklaus, Sam Snead, Cary Middlecoff, Gary Player and Lee Trevino when they were all at or near their peaks.
+Casper's 20-year period of winning on the PGA Tour—between 1956 and 1975—was an era of extraordinary growth in tournament purses, television coverage, and depth of competition.
+Casper faced legends such as Palmer, Nicklaus, Sam Snead, Cary Middlecoff, Gary Player, and Lee Trevino when they were all at or near their peaks.

 Casper was inducted into the World Golf Hall of Fame in 1978.
 In 2000, he was ranked as the 15th greatest golfer of all time by Golf Digest magazine.

 Casper's grandson, Mason Casper, played for the Utah Valley University golf team.
 Mason qualified for NCAA post-season play in 2012.